Content tagged "immigration"

 Posted by Aswin Punathambekar S.M., Comparative Media Studies, 2003

-Keywords: audiences, class, diaspora, ethnography, family, film, Hindi, immigration, India, Indian-American, popular culture, transnational
+Topics: audiences, class, diaspora, ethnography, family, film, Hindi, immigration, India, Indian-American, popular culture, transnational

 A theoretical framework and a set of analytical tools that might help us understand how Hindi films are watched in the Indian-American diaspora.